zjukg/MEAformer/README.md

 @inproceedings{chen2023meaformer,
   author    = {Zhuo Chen and
                Jiaoyan Chen and
+               Wen Zhang and
                Lingbing Guo and
                Yin Fang and
                Yufeng Huang and
                Yichi Zhang and
                Yuxia Geng and
                Jeff Z. Pan and
+               Wenting Song and
-               Huajun Chen and
+               Huajun Chen},
-               Wen Zhang},
   title     = {MEAformer: Multi-modal Entity Alignment Transformer for Meta Modality Hybrid}, booktitle    = {{ACM} Multimedia}, publisher    = {{ACM}},